Puara/puara-controller/README.md

 #### Messages sending values (x and y) + duration of the last event:

 X and Y are integer values between -32768 and 32768.
-Timestamps are integer values in miliseconds.
+Timestamps are integer values in milliseconds.

 | namespace                                   | values                  |
 |---------------------------------------------|-------------------------|